NanoComp/meep/doc/docs/FAQ.md

 ### What is Meep?

-Meep is a free/open-source software package for finite-difference time-domain (FDTD) simulation.
+Meep is a free/open-source software package for [finite-difference time-domain](https://en.wikipedia.org/wiki/Finite-difference_time-domain_method) (FDTD) simulation.
 Meep is an acronym for MIT Electromagnetic Equation Propagation.

 ### Who are the developers of Meep?

 Meep was originally developed as part of graduate research at MIT.
-The project is now being maintained by [Simpetus](http://www.simpetus.com) and the open-source community on [GitHub](https://github.com/stevengj/meep).
+The project is now being maintained by [Simpetus](http://www.simpetus.com) and the open-source developer community on [GitHub](https://github.com/stevengj/meep).

 ### Where can I ask questions regarding Meep?